 Elevated homocysteine – which occurs when B-12 levels are too low – interferes with bone health.
 Specifically, elevated homocysteine affects bone density and cell formation, increasing the risk of bone fracture in aging individuals.
 Study results as to whether vitamin B-12 supplementation leads to improved bone strength and decreased risk of fracture are mixed.
 However, since high homocysteine levels indicate vitamin B-12 deficiency, medical scientists have recommended that the B-12 status in elderly populations should be evaluated periodically as a means to monitor bone health.

 How Much Vitamin B-12 Do You Need?

 Keep in mind these numbers are absolute minimums.
-Research suggests that average vitamin B-12 intake among the U.S. population is ~3.4 mcg/day, clearly above the adequate recommended daily intake.
-Regardless, due to digestion and absorption issues, disease status, and prescription medication interference, some data suggests a sizable number of the population is B-12 deficient.
+Research suggests that the average vitamin B-12 intake among the U.S. population is about 3.4 mcg/day, clearly above the adequate recommended daily intake.
+Regardless, due to digestion and absorption issues, health status, and prescription medication interference, some data suggests a sizable number of the population is B-12 deficient.